chasoft/docs.chasoft.net/docs/ari/guides/styling-and-layout.md

 Ari is built to help you create powerful personal websites fast _(performance)_ and easy _(update and deploy)_ starting free _(thanks to free-tier of Cloudflare Pages)_.

-With initial version of Ari.
-You can design you portfolio article, blog post using [content blocks](./content-blocks).
-And can customize the color of Ari.
+With initial version of Ari, you can design your portfolio article, blog post using [content blocks](./content-blocks), and can customize the color of Ari.

 ## Content blocks

-Ari comes with a lot of [content blocks](./content-blocks.mdx) available for you to use.
+Ari comes with many [content blocks](./content-blocks.mdx) available for you to use.

 <details>